ipilcher/rhsummit/guide.md

 do som exploration and testing.
 As a final step, we'll delete the overcloud and look at the deployment process.

-## Lab 2: Looking Around
+## Lab 2: Containers on the Undercloud

-In this lab, we'll examine our containerized OSP 12 deployment.

-First, log in to the undercloud.
-(Enter ``redhat`` as the password.)
+Let's take a look at how the containerized service in Red Hat OpenStack Platform 12 affect the undercloud.
+First, we need to log into it, using ``redhat`` as the ``stack`` user's password.

 ```
 [lab-user@bastion-XXXX ~]$ ssh stack@undercloud.example.com